- Why Blood Sugar Response Matters

 - 6g of total fat, 3.5g of saturated fat

 - 24g of total carbs, technically only 4g net carbs

 - 21g of protein

-These bars are slightly lower in calories and more than double the grams of protein of others on this list.
+These bars are slightly lower in calories and more than double the protein of others on this list.

-While the Bulletproof bar may be double the fat — including total and saturated — it’s also more than double the net carbs of Quest bars too.
+While the Bulletproof bar may be double the fat (total and saturated), it’s also more than double the net carbs of Quest bars.

-That’s because the Quest manufactures subtract 14g of fiber along with 6g of erythritol to cut the 24g of total carbs to just 4g net.
+That’s because the Quest manufacturers subtract 14g of fiber along with 6g of erythritol to cut the 24g of total carbs to just 4g net.

 On the plus side, it was a good, solid bar.

-It didn’t disintegrate into tiny pieces upon opening it and it required me to chew for a while, which is a good thing since chewing can make you feel full and like you’re actually eating real food instead of a meal replacement or snack.
+It didn’t disintegrate into tiny pieces upon opening it and I had to chew for a while.
+This is a good thing since chewing can make you feel like you’re eating a real meal instead of just a snack.